2nd Medical Brigade: Background

 The distinctive unit insignia was originally approved for the 2d Hospital Center on 31 August 1979.
 It was redesignated for the 2d Medical Brigade with the description and symbolism revised on 20 October 1992.

 Combat Service Identification Badge

 Description/Blazon

 A gold color metal and enamel device 2 inches (5.08 cm) in diameter consisting of a design similar to the shoulder sleeve insignia.

 History

-The 2nd Hospital Center was activated in April 1976 to fill a void created with the inactivation of the XVth Corps, to provide a command and control headquarters for hospitals on the west coast of the United States.
+The 2nd Hospital Center was activated on 15 April 1976 to fill a void created with the inactivation of the XV Corps, to provide a command and control headquarters for hospitals on the west coast of the United States.

 The mission of a hospital center was to provide command and control of two or more geographically co-located general hospitals located in the Communications Zone, and the 2nd Hospital Center was assigned two general hospitals, although one, the 6253rd USAH, was a 1,000 bed TDA expansion hospital designed to expand an existing CONUS-based medical treatment facility.